victorzshi/ubisoft-next/README.md

 ### [(Paid) Essential Mathematics for Games and Interactive Applications by James M. Van Verth and Lars M. Bishop](https://www.essentialmath.com/book.htm)

 Inevitably, you will need to debug your graphics code.
 This textbook is definitely the toughest resource in this list, but it goes into _essential_ details and provides relevant examples with code snippets, as well as demo code online.
 Could save your life, as it did mine (pay to win?).
 I studied up to and including chapter 7.
-Using the textbook as a starting point, I built my own vector and matrix maths libraries--make sure you set aside enough time for this!
+Using the textbook as a starting point, I built my own vector and matrix maths libraries—make sure you set aside enough time for this!
 I also referenced chapter 7 extensively while debugging my camera system.

 > Long story short, I started studying C++ seriously starting from December 2019 until the end of February 2020.
 > My schedule was based on roughly three months of ~8 hour days where I studied and made simple games in C++.